-- Green: Each hard drive carrier has a green LED.
-When illuminated, this green LED (on the front of the hard drive carrier) indicates drive activity.
-A connection to the backplane enables this LED to blink on and off when that particular drive is being accessed.
-Please refer to Chapter 6 for instructions on replacing failed hard drives. - Red: The red LED to indicates a hard drive failure.
-If one of the hard drives fail, you should be notified by your system management software.
-Please refer to Chapter 6 for instructions on replacing failed hard drives.
+- Green: When illuminated, the green LED on the SATA drive carrier indicates drive activity.
+A connection to the SATA backplane enables this LED to blink on and off when that particular drive is being accessed.
+Please refer to Chapter 6 for instructions on replacing failed SATA drives. - Red: When this LED flashes it indicates the drive is rebuilding.
+When solid on it indicates a SATA drive failure.
+If a drive fails, you should be notified by your system management software.
+Please refer to Chapter 6 for instructions on replacing failed drives.